 - For more on local history, read Cyril and Methodius of Thessalonica: The Acculturation of the Slavs by Anthony-Emil N. Tachiaos.

-1 thought on “Things to Do in Kromeriz, Czech Republic”
+1 thought on “How to Enjoy One Day in Kromeriz, Czech Republic”

 Comments are closed.